ISDN, Source-Connect, ipDTL, and Other Technology for Recording Remote VO Sessions

 How Do Voice Actors Prefer to Connect with Clients?

 So now you’ve read up on the options.
-But what are most voice actors actually using to connect with clients?
+But how are voice actors and clients actually connecting?

-In a recent internal survey of 174 voice actors, Voices.com found the five most popular options for voice actors to connect with clients for a live recording were:
+In an internal survey of 174 voice actors, Voices.com found the five most popular options for voice actors to connect with clients for a live recording were:

 - Phone patch (31.6%)